Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 GroupID: 32 bits.
 : The identifier of a group whose members include the sender socket that is making a connection.
-  The target socket that is interpreting GroupID should belong to the corresponding group on a target side or create one if the group does not exist.
+  The target socket that is interpreting GroupID should belong to the corresponding group on the target side.
+  If such a group does not exist, the target socket should create it.

 Type: 8 bits.
 : Group type, as per SRT_GTYPE_ enumeration: